 If you find yourself with some time in London, perhaps like us between flights, and you’ve got a little traveller with you, if you’re anything like me you’ll be researching things to do in London with toddlers.
-Some of you might think London with toddlers is your idea of hell, but I’m going to share with you 5 awesome things to do in London with a toddler in tow to show that London CAN be enjoyed with little ones tagging along.
+Some of you might even be thinking “a toddler in London, no way”, but I’m going to share with you 5 awesome things to do in London with a toddler in tow to show that there are lots of things in London for toddlers to enjoy with you.
 These things can also be used to form an itinerary for a day out in London with young kids.

 5 Awesome Things to Do in London with a Toddler in Tow

-BattleDad enjoyed baked eggs with salmon, I had a lovely chorizo and potato frittata and BattleKid tucked into scrambled eggs with crispy prosciutto.
+My hubby enjoyed baked eggs with salmon, I had a lovely chorizo and potato frittata, and our son tucked into scrambled eggs with crispy prosciutto.
 We also ordered a mixture of breads, which we unfortunately didn’t finish, there was just too much in it.
-To say BattleDad was impressed would be an understatement and the boy ate everything on his plate.
+To say my hubby was impressed would be an understatement and the boy ate everything on his plate.
 It was the great way to start our day out in London and I can highly recommend it for your little ones as well.

 Take a Ride on the London Eye